-For underwriting purposes it is important that your client completes the health and lifestyle questionnaire, contained in the application full.
-They will also be require to sign the declaration givin contained in the application, in full.
+For underwriting purposes it is important that your client completes the health and lifestyle questions, contained in the application, in full.
 They will also be required to sign the declaration giving us permission to contact their doctor in order to request a General Practitioner's Report (GPR).
-We request a GPR for every applicant in all instances in order to satisfy our underwriting requirements.
+Note that we always request a GPR for all applicants in order to satisfy our minimum underwriting requirements.

-THE APPLICATION PROCESS FOR THE ESTATE PLANNING BOND CONTINUED
+THE APPLICATION PROCESS FOR THE GENERATION PLANNING BOND CONTINUED